Knowledge Center Monthly Newsletter - June 2025

 - Create a NOT rule statement on the host header for example.com.

-Note: Replace example.com with your host header. - Set the Action to Block.
-Now, AWS WAF blocks requests that don't have that host header.
+Note: Replace example.com with your host header. - Set Action to Block.
+AWS WAF blocks requests that don't have the host header that you specify.

 Note: This rule also blocks requests to the AWS provided fully qualified domain name (FQDN).